idea-lei/Callback/README.md

 ### MethodCallback

 `MethodCallback` is delegate-like (`Delegate`) callback mechanism that allow **only one handler** and **one time initialization** to unify sync and async callback.
 It's light-weight and does not allocate.

+## Remarks

+1. Even `MulticastDelegate` represents a collection of `Delegate`, and both `Action` and `Func` are `MulticastDelegate`, I still have chosen `List<Action>` and `List<Func<Task>>` to store the delegates, it's even slightly faster and allocate less than using `Action` and `Func` directly. (maybe `GetInvocationList` is slow?)

+2. Callback is not event and not suitable for event!
+The `event` keyword is language level delegate wrapper to restrict access to delegate, I can not apply the keyword to `Callback`, which means you can not restrict the `InvokeAsync` to be only available in the declaring class.

+   Check demos if you do want to have a event-like Callback.